Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/index.md

 [Vagrant](https://www.vagrantup.com/downloads.html){: .btn target="_blank"}
 [Git](https://git-scm.com/downloads){: .btn target="_blank"}{: .btn target="_blank"}

-You will also need to install/use a vagrant provider:
+You will also need to install/use one of these vagrant providers:

 {% tabs platform %}